weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 The latency refers to the time it takes to complete a single request.
 This is typically measured by taking a mean or percentile distribution of all requests.
-For, example, a mean latency of 5ms means that a single request takes on average 5ms to complete.
+For example, a mean latency of 5ms means that a single request takes on average 5ms to complete.
 This does not say anything about how many queries can be answered in a given timeframe.

-If Weaviate was single-threaded the throughput per second would roughly equal to 1s divided by mean latency.
+If Weaviate were single-threaded, the throughput per second would roughly equal to 1s divided by mean latency.
 For example, with a mean latency of 5ms, this would mean that 200 requests can be answered in a second.

 However, in reality, you often don't have a single user sending one query after another.
 Instead, you have multiple users sending queries.
 This makes the querying-side concurrent.
 Similarly, Weaviate can handle concurrent incoming requests.
-By measuring the throughput we can identify how many concurrent requests can be served.
+By measuring the throughput, we can identify how many concurrent requests can be served.

 We can take our single-thread calculation from before and multiply it with the number of server CPU cores.
 This will give us a rough estimate of what the server can handle concurrently.
-However, you should never trust this calculation alone and always measure the actual throughput.
+However, it would be best if you never trusted this calculation alone and continuously measured the actual throughput.
 This is because such scaling may not always be linear.
 For example, to make concurrent access safe, there may be synchronization mechanisms used, such as locks.
 Not only do these mechanisms have a cost themselves, but if implemented incorrectly, they